 Marketable securities consist of investment grade short to intermediate-term fixed income investments that have been classified as available-for-sale and are carried at estimated fair value as determined based upon quoted market prices or pricing models for similar securities.
 Management determines the appropriate classification of its investments in fixed income securities at the time of purchase.
 Available-for-sale securities with original maturities beyond three months at the date of purchase are classified as current based on their availability for use in current operations.
-The Company did not have any marketable securities as of December 31, 2017.

 Unrealized gains and losses are excluded from earnings and are reported as a component of comprehensive loss.
 The Company periodically evaluates whether declines in fair values of its marketable securities below their book value are other-than-temporary.
 This evaluation consists of several qualitative and quantitative factors regarding the severity and duration of the unrealized loss as well as the Company's ability and intent to hold the marketable security until a forecasted recovery occurs.
 Additionally, the Company assesses whether it has plans to sell the security or it is more likely than not it will be required to sell any marketable securities before recovery of its amortized cost basis.
 Realized gains and losses and declines in fair value judged to be other than temporary, if any, on marketable securities are included in other income (expense), net.
-To date no such other than temporary declines in fair value have occurred or have been recorded.
+To date, no such other than temporary declines in fair value have occurred or have been recorded.
 The cost of investments sold is based on the specific-identification method.
-There were no realized gains or losses on investments for the year ended December 31, 2018.
-Interest on marketable securities is included in other income (expense), net.
+As of December 31, 2019, there was \$1,000 of unrealized losses on marketable securities, which is reported as a component of other comprehensive loss on the balance sheet.
+There were no unrealized gains or losses on marketable securities for the years ended December 31, 2018 and 2017.
+There were no realized gains or losses on investments for the years ended December 31, 2019, 2018 and 2017.
+Interest on marketable securities is included in Other income (expense), net.